thoughtworks-jumpstart/slides/README.md

 ## Build your slide deck in watch mode

-It is recommended that you run `npm run build:watch` so you can build your slide deck in watch mode to ensure that your slides are always built before you commit them.
+It is recommended that you run `npm run start` so you can build your slide deck in watch mode to ensure that your slides are always built before you commit them.

-## Update the index page
+## Update README

-Create a link to your deck in `index.md` so that it's easily accessible from the main page.
+This README serves as the entry point.
+Update the content with a link to your deck.
 Be sure to follow the format `topics/{your-topic}/{your-title}.html` (e.g. `[React]("topics/react/react.html")`).

-## Preview your deck
+## Preview your slides

-To view your deck locally, run `npm run start` - this will run the build and serve your slides on localhost:5000 then navigate to your slide deck.
+Install the Marp extension for VS Code then view your slide as a regular Markdown preview.